oadultradeepfield/olympliance-frontend/README.md

 ### 5.6 Markdown Support

 All text editors, including thread content and comments, render Markdown with some limitations (see this [file](/src/components/Common/MarkdownRenderer.tsx)).
 You can use code blocks and LaTeX equations.
 A preview toggle allows you to view the rendered output, but editing is disabled in preview mode, so be sure to turn it off before making changes.
+Although image uploading is not directly supported, you can embed images with their URL using markdown or HTML tags.

 ## 6. Acknowledgment